Chiaramartina/chiaramartina/README.md

 ###

-<p align="left">I'm Chiara — MSc student in Digital Humanities at the University of Bologna.
+<p align="left">I'm Chiara, MSc student in Digital Humanities at the University of Bologna.
 Berlin based.<br>
 Exploring Machine Learning, NLP, and AI for culture & humanities.</p>

 ###